↠ 35 Easter eggs, facts and trivia the Mortal Engines movie

 10. The name of the movie comes from a line in William Shakespeare's Othello

 11. Mark Hadlow has a role in the movie.
-His first acting connection with Peter Jackson was in the Hobbit trilogy so it's clear Hadlow is a trusted and respect actor within that circle.
+His first acting connection with Peter Jackson was in the Hobbit trilogy so it's clear Hadlow is a trusted and respected actor within that circle.
 He plays Orme Wreyland.

 12. The pin Chudleigh Pomeroy wears is the one that Bilbo Baggins wore in The Fellowship of the Rings.